skip to content

 Categories: Latest Jobs

-Research Associate in Developmental Genetics (Fixed Term)
+Research Associate in Developmental Biology (Fixed Term)

-Fri, 22/03/2024 - 00:00
+Wed, 12/02/2025 - 00:00

+Applications are invited for a Postdoctoral Research Associate position in the group of Dr Erik Clark at the Department of Genetics in central Cambridge.
 We are looking for a talented and enthusiastic individual to join a small interdisciplinary team investigating the robust patterning of the early Drosophila embryo.
-Duties will include developing and applying cutting-edge imaging approaches, Drosophila genetics, and general lab management.
+The role will involve developing and applying cutting-edge imaging approaches in Drosophila and Tribolium embryos, plus computational analysis of the resulting data.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Informal enquiries about the role are welcome and should be directed to Dr Erik Clark (ec491@cam.ac.uk).
+Informal enquiries about the role are welcome and should be directed to Dr Erik Clark ec491@cam.ac.uk

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.